sauloperez/sos/README.md

+# Redch SOS

 This is an sligthly modifed version of the [52°North SOS 4.0.](0https://wiki.52north.org/bin/view/SensorWeb/SensorObservationServiceIVDocumentation) which implements the
-  OGC Sensor Observation Service (SOS) standard version 2.0.0.
+  [OGC Sensor Observation Service (SOS)](http://www.opengeospatial.org/standards/sos) standard version 2.0.0.
 It aims to adapt 52ºNorth SOS implementation to fullfill the needs of the Redch project.

 ## AMQP Service extension